To travel outside the U.S. J-1 students and scholars in J-1s need these documents to re-enter the U.S.:

 Getting a Travel Signature

 If you need a travel signature, complete a Travel Signature Request Form (pdf) and drop it off with your DS-2019 at the Reves Center.
 Your DS-2019 will be signed and ready for pick-up in 2 business days.

 You usually must have a valid visa to return to the U.S. from abroad.
-However, there is a special provision called Automatic Visa Revalidation [22 CFR 41.112 (d); 8 CFR 214.1 (b) (1-4)] that applies to travel within the Northern Hemisphere; if you are in J-1 status and your J-1 visa is expired, you may nevertheless return to the U.S. from a trip to Canada, Mexico, or the Caribbean Islands even with an expired visa, provided that you meet all the following conditions:
+However, there is a special provision called Automatic Visa Revalidation that applies to some travel.
+If you are in J-1 status and your J-1 visa is expired, you may still return to the U.S. from a trip to Canada, Mexico, or the Caribbean Islands even with an expired visa, provided that you meet all of these conditions:

 - your passport is valid